davidagler/howtowritephilosophy/assignments/simple_essay.md

 # Simple Essay

 Let's write a simple philosophy essay.
-In this paper, you will (1) introduce a philosophical topic, (2) clarify a philosophical theory or concept, and then (3) evaluate the theory or concept.
+In this paper, you will (1) introduce a philosophical idea or theory, (2) clarify / explain that idea or theory, and then (3) argue for that idea or theory.
 The two primary goals in writing this type of essay are (1) developing your ability to clarify philosophical ideas and (2) arguing for a philosophical position in a clearer and more systematic way.

 Let's start the paper by either (1) downloading the [simple essay](https://github.com/davidagler/howtowritephilosophy/tree/main/templates) from the templates folder or (2) writing items found in most papers: